 - Be aware of the signs of political cyberstalking.
 Some common symptoms include receiving threatening or harassing messages, repeatedly contacting the stalker, and having personal information published online without your consent.

 - Don’t engage with the stalker.
-It can be exciting to try, but this will only worsen the situation.
+Trying can be exciting, but this will only worsen the situation.
 The best thing to do is ignore the stalker and hope they will eventually get bored and move on.

 - Block the stalker from your social media accounts and consider changing your privacy settings.
 This will make it more challenging for the stalker to contact you and will help to protect your personal information.